-At the offshore electricity substation, 33kV array cables connect the wind farm turbines to the Company's transmission system at the offshore substation.
-The voltage is "stepped up" to 132kV by electrical transformers and the electrical power transported to land by two high voltage submarine cables with a route length of approximately 43km.
-At landfall the submarine cables are joined to land cables that run for approximately 0.85km to the Company's onshore substation.
-At the onshore substation, the power factor of the electricity is corrected using reactive compensation equipment.
-The onshore substation is located adjacent to the National Grid Leiston 132kV substation and then connects into NGET's electricity transmission system.
+At the offshore electricity substation, 34kV array cables connect the wind farm turbines to the Company's transmission system at the two offshore substations.
+The voltage is "stepped up" to 220kV by electrical transformers and the electrical power transported to land by two high voltage submarine cables with a route lengths of approximately 72km and 58km.
+At landfall the submarine cables are joined to land cables that run for approximately 4.2km and 4.9 km respectively to the Company's onshore substation at Middleton.
+At the onshore substation, the power factor of the electricity is corrected using reactive compensation equipment and voltage is "stepped up" to 400kV by electrical transformers.
+The onshore substation is located adjacent to the National Grid Middleton 400kV substation and then connects into NGET's electricity transmission system.